Progressive is one of the big 3 auto insurers in Florida. I’m going to share what I’ve learned from settling many cases with Progressive.

 She suffered a fractured bone in her face (below the eye).
 We settled this case for the Progressive UM policy limits of $100,000.

 It was under her husband’s Progressive auto insurance policy.
-Imperial Fire & Casualty Insurance Company insured the driver of the van. provided bodily injury coverage under the car’s insurance policy, and paid $10,000.
+Imperial Fire & Casualty Insurance Company insured the driver of the van.
+They had $10,000 in bodily injury liability insurance coverage.
+Imperial paid the $10,000 limits.

 Driver Gets $75K for Knee Surgery and Injections to Lower Back After Car Accident